Dave Navarro: 2006–present

-The Red Hot Chili Peppers were named 2012 inductees to the Rock and Roll Hall of Fame.
-Despite being in the band for five years and playing on one album, Navarro was not inducted.
+The Red Hot Chili Peppers were named 2012 inductees to the Rock and Roll Hall of Fame, but Navarro was not included among the band's members inducted.
 When the announcement was made of the induction, Navarro said he was happy for the band but later said he had no plans to attend the ceremony, which was held in April 2012.
-Anthony Kiedis was asked why Navarro was not included in the induction and he responded by saying "He's in this other band, which may in fact be inducted itself one day, called Jane's Addiction.
-I think that's the band closest to his heart, and that most represents his contribution to the world in terms of music.
-So maybe it makes more sense for him to be inducted one day as a member of Jane's Addiction."
-According to the Hall of Fame and the Chili Peppers' lawyer, it is the Hall of Fame's decision on which members are inducted.
-They eventually selected original members, current members and those who have appeared on multiple albums.
-Ex-Peppers guitarist Jack Sherman disagreed and felt that both he and Navarro were being treated unfairly by the band, and believed they did have a say in who was inducted.
-Drummer Chad Smith was the only band member to acknowledge both Navarro and Sherman (along with other former members) during his induction speech.

 Navarro appeared in four episodes of the FX drama Sons of Anarchy in 2012 and appeared as a guest on an episode of Talking Dead.
 In February 2013, he had a guest role in Law and Order: SVU, playing a sound engineer.
 In January 2012, Navarro became host and judge on the Paramount show Ink Master.

+In 2018, Navarro's personal assistant, actress Kelsey Gunn, started an online web series on Instagram known as "Assisting Navarro", providing an entertaining look into Kelsey's life and tasks as Navarro's assistant.
+This culminated in the release of the Assisting Navarro short film, which was released on January 31, 2020.

+In 2019, Navarro formed an art collective known as Duel Diagnosis specializing in "apparel, art, and spectacle" focused on conversations regarding mental health and illness.

+In 2020, Navarro began jamming with Chris Chaney and Taylor Hawkins, ultimately forming the "Yacht Goth" supergroup NHC (Navarro Hawkins Chaney).
+They made their live debut at Ohana Encore Festival on October 1, 2021.
+The band would perform a number of shows that featured guest musicians such as Barbara Gruska of The Belle Brigade, Pat Smear, Chad Smith, and Matt Cameron. and release a few singles and an EP up until Hawkins' death in 2022.

 On February 8, 2020, Navarro performed with Jane's Addiction at a memorial show for Andrew Burkle, son of billionaire Ronald Burkle who died in January 2020.
 Navarro was photographed for the first time in 23 years with his former Red Hot Chili Peppers bandmates, who also performed.
 John Frusciante, who replaced Navarro in the band back in 1998, performed briefly with Jane's Addiction marking the first time the two Chili Peppers guitarists have shared a stage together.

 On December 20, 2021, Navarro and Billy Morrison held their third annual Above Ground benefit concert in Los Angeles.
 They were joined onstage by Anthony Kiedis for a performance of Lou Reed's "Walk on the Wild Side".
 This marked the first performance of Kiedis and Navarro together in 24 years since Navarro was fired from the Red Hot Chili Peppers.